graphstream/gs-ui-android/README.md

 - Get the AAR in app>build>outputs>aar

-The release comes with a pre-packaged jar file named gs-ui-android.aar that contains the GraphStream classes related to this UI.
+The release comes with a pre-packaged AAR file named gs-ui-android.aar that contains the GraphStream classes related to this UI.
 To start using GraphStream, follow the instructions in Running section.

 Running
 --------